1854books/VCRM/README.md

 [^2]: Shakespeare, William. *Romeo and Juliet, Quarto 2.* Thomas Creede,
     1599.

-[^3]: भा, bhā: “light or a beam of l°, lustre, splendour” + रत, rata:
+[^3]: भा, bhā: "light or a beam of l°, lustre, splendour" + रत, rata:
-    “delighting in, intent upon, fond or enamoured of, devoted or attached or addicted or disposed to” Sir Monier Monier-Williams.
+    "delighting in, intent upon, fond or enamoured of, devoted or attached or addicted or disposed to" Sir Monier Monier-Williams.
     *Dictionary, Sanskrit-English*, Universität zu Köln, 1899,
     https://www.sanskrit-lexicon.uni-koeln.de.

-[^4]: गण, gaṇa: “many” + राज्य, rājya: “state” ibid.
+[^4]: गण, gaṇa: "many" + राज्य, rājya: "state" ibid.

 [^5]: National Emblem of India